alfonzso/nanopi-neo-plus-2-install/readme.md

 Another possibility: https://www.armbian.com/nanopi-neo-plus2/

-It may work, but you can't flash to EMMC ... idon't know
+It may work, but you can't flash to EMMC ...
+I don't know

 You can download ubuntu focal image for neo plus 2 from here: